Cologne Cathedral (Germany) - one of the largest church in the world

 Facts, informations and history of Cologne Cathedral

-Excavations under the foundations of the cathedral proved that as early as 50 years after Christ, the Roman temple was erected in the same place.
-Later it was a bishop's church, and after 935 it was transformed from a nave church into a five-aisle church.
-In 1248, Archbishop Konrad von Hochstaden laid the foundation stone for the construction of a new gothic cathedral erected according to French designs.
+Excavations under the foundations of the cathedral revealed that there was a Roman temple on this site as early as 50 AD.
+It was here, where the majestic cathedral now stands, that a story began that continues to this day.
+In the following centuries, this place served as a bishop's church, and after 935 it was transformed into a five-nave church.
+However, the real transformation began in 1248, when Archbishop Konrad von Hochstaden laid the foundation stone for the construction of a new Gothic cathedral, modeled on French cathedrals.

-These are works of art such as: the oldest preserved image of Christ on the cross from 970; reliquary of the Three Kings - the largest goldsmith's work in the world; the sculptures of the apostles, placed on pillars supporting the choir; medieval windows and wonderful works of art from the cathedral treasury; fourteenth-century stained glass; a three-part brush altar by Stephan Lochner; Archbishop Geron's crucifix before 976 with a supernatural statue of Christ.
+Cologne Cathedral is also home to many priceless works of art and relics.
+They include the oldest preserved image of Christ on the cross from 970 and the reliquary of the Three Kings - the largest goldsmith's work in the world.
+There are sculptures of apostles on the pillars supporting the choir, and medieval stained glass windows can be admired in the windows.
+The cathedral treasury contains wonderful works of art, including a three-part altar by Stephan Lochner and an oak crucifix of Archbishop Gero from before 976 with a supernaturally sized figure of Christ.

 Architect of Cologne Cathedral